sdam-au/social_diversity/README.md

 # Division of Labor and Occupational Specialization and Diversification in the Ancient Roman Cities

-This repository contains analyses associated with the article "Division of Labor and Occupational Specialization and Diversification in the Ancient Roman Cities", currently under review (March 2022).
+This repository contains analyses associated with the article "Division of Labor and Occupational Specialization and Diversification in the Ancient Roman Cities", published in June 2022.
 It contains scripts, data and figures.
 The scripts are in Python 3 programming language and have form of Jupyter notebooks.
 All our analyses aim at being fully reproducible and we invite other scholars to reuse our code and data for their analyses.

 ---
 ## Authors